-Preparation - Write each child's name with a pencil in very large letters on sheets of white construction paper.
+Preparation - Write each child's name with a pencil in very large letters on pieces of white construction paper.

-Activity - The children trace the letters of their names with different crayons to create a rainbow effect.
+Activity - Children trace the letters of their names with different crayons to create a rainbow effect.
 They then decorate the paper as desired.
-Display the names on the wall or bulletin board.
+Display these on the wall or bulletin board when complete.